sprakash57/create-react-saga/README.md

 ## 📙 Documentation
 `npx create-react-saga --help` will show you all available options.

+<p><img src="https://cdn.jsdelivr.net/npm/create-react-saga@0.7.7/images/help.png" alt="help"/></p>

 > Detailed version of the documentation is under development.
 It will be available soon.
 Keep checking this space.

-<p><img src="https://cdn.jsdelivr.net/npm/create-react-saga@0.7.7/images/help.png" alt="help"/></p>

-## How to use?
+## 🤔 How to use?
 ```
 $ npx create-react-saga my-first-project
 $ cd my-first-project
 $ npm start
 ```
 Open `http://localhost:3000` in the Browser.

-> (npx comes with npm 5.2+ and higher, see instructions for older npm versions)
+> npm 5.2+ version is required for npx to work.

-## Project structure
+## 🌲 Project structure
 `create-react-saga` will create below project structure -

 ```